-11 Things We're Definitely Buying on Amazon Prime Day - E!
+8 Things We're Definitely Buying on Amazon Prime Day - E!
 Online

 Kindle Paperwhite – Now Waterproof with 2x the Storage

 The Kindle Paperwhite is a lightweight, waterproof e-reader with a glare-free screen.
 You can bring all your favorite books wherever you go and download new ones that you want to read.
-At the moment, it's not clear what the discount will be for this device, but last year it was priced at $80, per Tech Radar, so that's a solid guess to plan for this time around.

 iRobot Roomba E5 (5150) Robot Vacuum - Wi-Fi Connected, Works with Alexa, Ideal for Pet Hair, Carpets, Hard Floors